congduytran12/Spam-Detection/README.md

 ```

 ## Running Demo
-To run the demo, please run the following Jupyter Notebook file: demo.ipynb
+To run the demo, please run the following file: demo.ipynb